Cooorey2022/Cooorey2022.github.io/_pages/about.md

 As for my education background, I graduated from [Chongqing University](https://www.cqu.edu.cn/) (project 985) with a B.Eng degree in Mechanical Engineering.
 In year 4, I participated in an exchange programme to study at the [National University of Singapore (Suzhou) Research Institute](http://en.nusri.cn/), where I completed my Final-Year-Project advised by [Prof. Zhang Yunfeng](https://cde.nus.edu.sg/me/staff/zhang-yunfeng/).
 I received my M.Sc degree from the [National University of Singapore](https://nus.edu.sg) in June 2022.

 My research experience includes working at the [Centre for Smart Medical Technology of NUS research institute](http://en.nusri.cn/research/areas/amd/) supervised by [Prof. Ren Hongliang](https://cde.nus.edu.sg/bme/staff/dr-ren-hongliang/), during which period of time I participated in a National Key R&D project on Gastrointestinal Surgical Robot.
-After that, I have been working at the [NUS Advanced Robotics Centre](https://arc.nus.edu.sg/) supervised by [Prof. Ang Jr Marcelo](https://cde.nus.edu.sg/me/staff/ang-jr-marcelo-h/), in the realm of AI and human-robot collaboration.
+After that, I have been working at the [NUS Advanced Robotics Centre](https://arc.nus.edu.sg/) supervised by [Prof. Ang Jr Marcelo](https://cde.nus.edu.sg/me/staff/ang-jr-marcelo-h/), in the realms of AI and human-robot collaboration.

 📖 Educations
 =========